StarRocks/starrocks/docs/using_starrocks/External_table.md

 ## External table for a JDBC-compatible database

 From v2.3.0, StarRocks provides external tables to query JDBC-compatible databases.
 This way, you can analyze the data of such databases in a blazing fast manner without the need to import the data into StarRocks.
 This topic describes how to create an external table in StarRocks and query data in JDBC-compatible databases.

 ### Prerequisites

 When a JDBC resource is created, and a JDBC external table is queried for the first time, the FEs and BEs need to download the JDBC driver.
-Therefore, the machines on which the FEs and BEs are located must have access to the download URL of the JDBC driver during these two phases.
+Therefore, the machines on which the FEs and BEs are located must have access to the download URL of the JDBC driver JAR package during these two phases.
 The download URL is specified by the `driver_url` parameter when the JDBC resource is created.

 ### Create and manage JDBC resources